brson/brson.github.com/worklog.md

 - Made minor cleanups and fixes to coalesce code
 - Ran coalesce benchmarks some more
 - 4:54 PM
+- Ran coalesce benchmarks some more
+- Chatted various
+- 5:35 PM
 - Clock out (TigerBeetle)

 # 2024-03-12